gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

 *   Install and manage Node.js using a version manager.
 *   Initialize a new project with Git version control and NPM.
 *   Install TypeScript and configure the compiler for a Node.js project.
-*   Install and configure Visual Studio Code with essential extensions for linting and formatting.
+*   Install and configure Visual Studio Code with essential extensions for linting and formatting using the modern ESLint "Flat Config" system.
 *   Create and verify a "Hello, TypeScript" project that is automatically linted and formatted.

 ### 2. Scenario